New York Songlines: 2nd Street

 Robbins & Appleton Building

 1-5: A Second Empire classic from 1877.
 Robbins made watch cases and Appleton was a prominent publisher.
 The building now houses the Art Store.
-One of the residents upstairs is actor Kristen Stewart.
+One of the residents upstairs has been actor Kristen Stewart.

 No. 5 was the site of Albert Gallatin's home; Gallatin was Jefferson and Madison's treasury secretary and the founder of NYU.